 These clients like that I’m not on their payroll and yet, I know enough about their business that they don’t have to invest time bringing me up to speed for each new project.

 Most freelance B2B copywriters work on a project basis.
 They’ll ask you detailed questions about your business and marketing objectives and then put together a proposal that includes a price.
 The price is determined by a variety of factors such as the length and complexity of the project.
+If your product or service is extremely technical and requires the copywriter to do research or spend time talking with your team at length to get up to speed, expect to pay more than you would for copywriting about a simple consumer product that’s easily understood like a candy bar or housewares.

 Most B2B copywriters require a 50% deposit up front and the balance due upon successful project completion.
 If you establish an ongoing relationship with a B2B copywriter, she will likely be willing to extend you payment terms.